nf-core/taxprofiler/docs/usage.md

 Databases can be supplied either in the form of a compressed `.tar.gz` archive of a directory containing all relevant database files or the path to a directory on the filesystem.

 :::warning
 nf-core/taxprofiler does not provide any databases by default, nor does it currently generate them for you.
 This must be performed manually by the user.
-See below for more information of the expected database files.
+See bottom of this section for more information of the expected database files, or the [building custom database](usage/tutorials.md#retrieving-databases-or-building-custom-databases) tutorials.
 :::

 The pipeline takes the paths and specific classification/profiling parameters of the tool of these databases as input via a four column comma-separated sheet.